Taking it Personally

 Surprise II: again a very cold and wet day in the Atlantic Rainforest, south of Sao Paulo.
 This time it was a pair of very shy Saffron toucanets that cautiously started feeding on palm nuts.
 Again I enjoy the cool, rich colours and the almost three-dimensional appearance of this photograph.

-Clearly, only a hand full of the photos on mywilderness.net do reflect my preferred, personal style today.
-But I generally enjoy photography in all sorts of conditions and there are many special situations I personally consider worth capturing.
-Yet over time I expect to be able to present an increasing selection of photos that do raise my pulse whenever I look at them and remember the moment of an up close and personal encounter.
+More and more of the photos on mywilderness.net reflect my preferred, personal style today.
+But I generally enjoy photography in all sorts of conditions and there are many special situations I consider worth capturing.
+Over time I expect to be able to present an increasing selection of photographs that do raise my pulse whenever I look at them and remember the moment of an up close and personal encounter.

 Sticking to the quote above: I see there are some good photographs, but not yet any great ones in my portfolio.
 Time will tell if I ever manage to capture a moment never before documented.